-- Patchouli, Sandalwood, Oakmoss, Bay, Cypress, Ginger, Black Pepper, Vanilla, Vetiver, and the citrus oils are the essential oils that are the most strongly favored by men and those looking for a more masculine energy/dynamic.
+- Patchouli, Sandalwood, Oakmoss, Bay, Cypress, Ginger, Black Pepper, Vanilla, Vetiver, and Citrus Essential Oils are essential oils that tend to be favored by men and those looking for a more masculine energy/dynamic.
 See the list of Essential Oils for Men located in the Essential Oil Profiles area for a more comprehensive list of favorite essential oils amongst men.

 - To make a masculine aromatic blend, experiment by adding minute quantities of Black Pepper, Ginger, Coriander or other spice oils.
 Remember that the spice oils can be especially sensitizing to the skin and by their nature, their aroma is very strong, so use them sparingly.

 - Remember to follow all safety precautions, heed dermal maximum guidelines and learn about the contraindications for each essential oil.

-- Floral essential oils can be eliminated from blends intended to be more masculine.
-Men, however, are encouraged to also explore using floral essential oils in their creations.
-They can lift and balance an otherwise strong, harshly masculine or otherwise boring blend.
+- When blending essential oils for men, there is a tendency to ignore floral essential oils.
+However, floral essential oils can lift and balance an otherwise strong, harshly masculine or otherwise boring blend.

 - Citrus oils can help sweeten and lift the aroma of a blend, but remember that many citrus essential oils are phototoxic.